oemebamo/bihand/README.md

 # BiHand++™

+Feel like an F1 car, and race through your issues.

 The **first-ever programming language** designed for **true split keyboard superiority**.
 Why type with two hands on the same code when you can **code in parallel** like a proper keyboard deity?